Donny-GUI/word-relation-linux/README.md

 # word-relation-linux
-Relate to topics to one another
+Relate two topics to one another

 # Installation